juliasilge/tidytext/cran-comments.md

 ## Downstream dependencies

-I ran R CMD check on the 3 downstream dependencies (results at https://github.com/juliasilge/tidytext/tree/master/revdep).
-I contacted the one downstream package maintainer with a problem last week.
+I ran R CMD check on the 3 downstream dependencies (results at https://github.com/juliasilge/tidytext/tree/master/revdep) and there were no problems.